ErikNoren/AspNetCoreDemos/README.md

 When looking through these samples if you encounter anything unfamiliar check out the [official docs](https://docs.microsoft.com/en-us/aspnet/core/).
 They are incredible and continue to [improve with contributions](https://github.com/aspnet/Docs).

+To understand the demos, each solution folder has a Readme- file explaining what you should see.